-Rep. Tim Ryan, weighing 2020 run, warns Democrats perceived as 'hostile to business'
+Dem Rep. Tim Ryan, weighing 2020 run, warns party perceived as 'hostile to business'

 CLICK HERE TO GET THE FOX NEWS APP

-“Tim Ryan is just another out-of-touch 2020 wannabe that will ultimately fail when stacked up against President Trump's record of success,” added RNC Spokesperson Mandi Merritt.
+“Tim Ryan is just another out-of-touch 2020 wannabe that will ultimately fail when stacked up against President Trump's record of success,” added RNC spokesperson Mandi Merritt.